 - 5. The aim of this Statement is to summarise the key elements of Falkirk Council's governance framework, set out within the context of each of the Principles set out in the Delivering Good Governance Framework, namely: - behaving with integrity, demonstrating strong commitment to ethical values, and respecting rules of law; - ensuring openness and comprehensive stakeholder engagement; - defining outcomes in terms of sustainable economic, social, and environmental benefits; - determining the interventions necessary to optimise the achievement of intended outcomes; - developing the entity's capacity, including the capability of its leadership and the individuals within it; - managing risks and performance through robust internal control and strong public financial management; and - implementing good practices in transparency, reporting, and audit, to deliver effective accountability. - 6.
-These principles are consistent with the vision, ambition, goals, outcomes, and priorities set out in the Council's Corporate Plan 2012-17 ('One Council One Plan'), as well as the wider Falkirk Area Strategic Community Plan and Single Outcome Agreement. - 7.
+These principles are consistent with the vision, ambition, goals, outcomes, and priorities set out as part of the Council's planning process.
+The Falkirk Area Strategic Community Plan, 2010-2015, Moving Forward Together, sets out how the collective resources of the planning partners would be brought together to achieve the vision for the area.
+That document is now being replaced by the emerging Strategic Outcomes and Local Delivery Plan (SOLD).
+The Council's corporate plan for 2012:2017 One Plan, One Council, sits beneath the SOLD and outlines how the Council's resources will be applied to achieve the shared vision for the area. - 7.
 Fundamental to the delivery of successful outcomes is the availability of sufficient resource.
-It is testament to the effective working relationships across Officers and elected Members that, in February 2016, the Council agreed balanced revenue and capital budgets for 2016/17, including sums to be transferred to the Falkirk Health and Social Care Integration Joint Board.
+The Council agreed balanced revenue and capital budgets for 2016/17, including sums to be transferred to the Falkirk Health and Social Care Integration Joint Board.
 The budget process was open and inclusive, involving Officers and Members from an early stage. - 8.
-Work on developing longer term financial strategies will be progressed during 2016/17, though this will, to a large extent, be dependent on the clarity of future financial settlements.
+Work on developing longer term financial strategies will be progressed during 2016/17, taking account of future financial settlements where known and other key economic data such as interest rates etc.

-1 NOTE: any review of governance can provide only reasonable (not absolute) assurance that policies, aims, and objectives are being applied and implemented as intended.
+&lt;sup>1 NOTE: any review of governance can provide only reasonable (not absolute) assurance that policies, aims, and objectives are being applied and implemented as intended.